We use our proprietary methodology to produce these rankings. Learn more →

 With courses in job analysis, employee selection, and workplace diversity, FIT’s program provides students with the knowledge and skills to improve organizational effectiveness, enhance employee well-being, and promote ethical practices in the workplace.

-Students can complete the 36-credit-hour program in as little as two years of full-time study.
+Students can complete the 36-credit-hour Master of Science in Industrial/Organizational Psychology program in as little as two years of full-time study.

 FIT’s program emphasizes on applied experience with internships, research projects, and consulting projects with real-world organizations.
 Students can participate in professional organizations and conferences, allowing them to network with other professionals.